k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/03_Fabric_7.x.x_Setup_Single_DC_multi_nodes.md

 4. Start Fabric:

-   - Run the following on the first node of Fabric (you can start other fabric nodes only after it is ready):
+   - Run the following on the first node of Fabric (you can start other Fabric nodes only after it is ready):

      ~~~bash
      cp config/adminInitialCredentials.template config/adminInitialCredentials